Yoctol/bottender/docs/channel-slack-setup.md

 title: Setup Slack
 ---

+## Enable Slack Channel
-## Create a New Slack Bottender App
+### Create a New Slack Bottender App

-Create Bottender App is the best way to start building a new application in Bottender.
+`Create Bottender App` is the best way to start building a new application in Bottender.

 To create a project, run: